-The Moodle online learning management system collects the course web pages for SIT Graduate Institute, SIT Study Abroad, and other programs of World Learning.
-Moodle courses are used by instructors to share course resources with students, collect assignments, and facilitate discussion between students online.
-Moodle can be accessed at the following URL: courses.worldlearning.org.
+The Canvas online learning management system collects the course web pages for SIT Graduate Institute, SIT Study Abroad, and other programs of World Learning.
+Canvas courses are used by instructors to share course resources with students, collect assignments, and facilitate discussion between students online.

+Canvas can be accessed at the following URL: https://sitedu.instructure.com.

-For Moodle support, please email moodle@sit.edu.
+For Canvas support, please email Imsadmin@sit.edu.